The girl who went to draw water in the Stone Age—where is she now?

 Check out the gender gap around the world!

 Before Corona, it was expected that it would take 99.5 years for gender equality to be achieved, but now it has increased to 135.6 years.
-The rapid increase in the time it takes to overcome the gender gap in just one year is due to the large gender gap in the ‘economic field’.
+The rapid increase in the number of years it will take to overcome the gender gap is due to the large gender gap in the ‘economic field.’
 The report predicts that the economic gender gap will take another 268 years to close.

 In addition, during lockdown, many women were confined in their homes or communities and suffered physical and sexual violence.
 In sub-Saharan Africa and the Middle East, the number of girls undergoing FGM has increased compared to pre-epidemic levels.